minsungson/Linux-Setup/README.md

 ## Removal of Snap

 Since Snap has slow startup times and doesn't apply user applied themes nicely, or at all at times, I don't want to deal with it.
-All Snap packages are removed and Snap is disabled and prevented from being reinstalled.
+All Snap packages are removed and Snap is disabled and prevented from being reinstalled as a dependancy.

 ## Software management